 When Should You Volley In Pickleball?

-The volley is an excellent shot or tool to keep in your pickleball arsenal.
-If you’re always prepared to volley, you’ll be in position to win more points because more points are won and lost at the net during volley play.
+The volley is an excellent tool to keep in your shot arsenal.
+If you’re always prepared to volley, you’ll be in a position to win more points.
+This is because more points are won and lost at the net during volley play.

 So, when should you try to volley in a pickleball match?